Always on Voting: A Framework for Repetitive Voting on the Blockchain: Always on Voting Framework

 The architecture of AoV is shown in \autoref{fig:model}.
-In AoV, the participants (in step 1) register their wallet address with the EA, who then (in step 2) verifies and updates it on the booth smart contract\footnote{The participants are randomly grouped and assigned to booths $\in\{1,2,...,X\cdot Y\}$ (see \autoref{fig:booth}), represented by a booth smart contract.}.
-This is followed by the voting phase (in step 3), where participants cast a secret ballot.
-The voting phase ends when the tally phase is triggered.
-Tally trigger time is determined with the assistance of Bitcoin Puzzle Oracle (BPO), VDF prover, and validator contract.
-The role of BPO (step 4) is to supply the validator contract and VDF prover with the recent Bitcoin block header $BH$ and its block height.
-The VDF prover\footnote{A VDF prover is any benign user in the voting ecosystem with commercial hardware to evaluate the input of VDF, i.e., $y=$VDF($BH$) and supply a proof $(\pi)$. } (in step 5) computes and submits a proof of sequential work (i.e., $VDF(BH)$) to the validator contract.
-Incorporating VDF into our protocol is proposed to prevent a mining adversary from biasing the length of time intervals between epochs -- i.e., prematurely triggering the end of any epoch.
-The validator contract (in step 6) verifies the VDF proof and checks whether the supplied nonce $s$ (included in the block header) is a valid solution to the recent Bitcoin PoW puzzle.
-If both verifications pass, the validator contract computes a function derived from the evaluated value of $y=VDF(BH)$, where $BH$ is the Bitcoin block header.
-If its output is $True$, the contract finalizes the epoch and triggers the tally computation for the epoch.
-Otherwise, it waits for the next block header submission from the BPO and proof of sequential work from the VDF prover.
-The BPO, VDF prover, and validator contract are described in \autoref{ssec:vrf}.
-When the tally computation is triggered, each booth contract $\{1,2,...,X\cdot Y\}$, sums up all its local vote counts and sends them to the aggregator contract.
-Then, the aggregator contract totals the votes from each booth contract (see step 7).
-It is followed by publishing the tally results (step 8).
+In AoV, participants (in step 1) register their wallet address\footnote{Refer to Appendix~\ref{ssec:appendixWallet} for a proposed method to improve anonymity for wallet users.} with the EA, who then (in step 2) verifies and updates it on the booth smart contract\footnote{Participants are randomly grouped and assigned to booths $\in\{1,2,...,X\cdot Y\}$ (see \autoref{fig:booth}), represented by a booth smart contract.}.
+This is followed by the voting phase (in step 3), where participants cast their secret vote (i.e, not revealing the vote choice).
+The BPO (step 4) supplies the validator contract and VDF prover with the $target$, recent Bitcoin block header $BH$ and its block height.
+The VDF prover\footnote{A VDF prover is any benign user in the voting ecosystem with commercial hardware to evaluate the input of VDF, i.e., $y~=~$VDF($BH$) and supply a proof $\pi$. } (in step 5) computes and submits $VDF(BH)$ and a proof of sequential work ($\pi$) to the validator contract.
+The validator contract (in step 6) verifies the VDF proof and checks whether the supplied nonce $s$ (included in the block header) is a valid solution to the Bitcoin PoW puzzle of the supplied header.
+If both verifications pass and a certain equation outputs to 0 (more details in Section~\ref{ssec:interactions}), the validator contract finalizes the epoch and triggers the tally computation for the epoch.
+Otherwise, it waits for the next block header submission from the BPO and the proof of sequential work from the VDF prover.
+When the tally computation is triggered, each booth contract $\{1,2,...,X\cdot Y\}$, sums up all its local vote counts and sends them to the aggregator contract (step 7).
+Then, the aggregator contract totals the votes from each booth contract\footnote{Refer to Appendix~\ref{ssec:appendixSharding} for privacy implications of booth sharding.} and publishes the final tally (step 8).

+In AoV, the $EA$ is authorized to register/remove participants and candidates in a future interval.
+Nevertheless, candidates can also be managed by other means, and AoV does not mandate how it should be done (see discussion in \autoref{ssec:discussion-removed-part}).
+When there are no other changes in the next interval, revoting repeats with step~2 and ends with step~8.